tannewt/wa-law.org/bill/2021-22/hb/1336/S.PL/README.md

 11. The board must implement policies and procedures designed to maximize local government consideration of other funds to finance local infrastructure.

-**(12) The relevant sections of the Washington Administrative Code must be amended by January 1, 2022, in accordance with the provisions of this section.**
+12. **The relevant sections of the Washington Administrative Code must be amended by January 1, 2022, in accordance with the provisions of this section.**

 ## Section 12